aliisaro/LostAndFoundApp/README.md

 # Lost and Found App

 A mobile application to report, search, and manage lost and found items with geolocation, image uploads, and admin tools.
-Built with Jetpack Compose, Firebase, and Google Maps SDK.

 ## Features
 - User authentication via Firebase